edgedb/edgedb/docs/guides/tutorials/nextjs_app_router.rst

   No `edgedb.toml` found in `~/nextjs-blog` or above Do you want to initialize a new project?
 [Y/n]
   > Y
-  Specify the name of EdgeDB instance to use with this project [default: nextjs_blog]:
+  Specify the name of Gel instance to use with this project [default: nextjs_blog]:
   > nextjs_blog
-  Checking EdgeDB versions...
+  Checking Gel versions...
-  Specify the version of EdgeDB to use with this project [default: x.x]:
+  Specify the version of Gel to use with this project [default: x.x]:
   >
   ┌─────────────────────┬──────────────────────────────────────────────┐
   │ Project directory   │ ~/nextjs-blog                                │